Porcelain Crowns Procedure

 - To improve the cosmetic appearance of a tooth

-Porcelain crowns are often made for teeth that have worn excessively, broken, or have had large portions destroyed by tooth decay.
+Porcelain crowns are often made for teeth that have worn excessively, broken or have had large portions destroyed by tooth decay.